Disclaimer: this article includes affiliate links. When you make a purchase through one of our links, we may receive commissions.

 Unfortunately, you shouldn’t expect total privacy from Facebook—they can still monitor how you interact with their site through your account, even if you go through the trouble of creating one on the dark web.

-Facebook created this version of the site primarily to help people who live in countries where free speech is restricted.
+Info: Facebook created this version of the site primarily to help people who live in countries where free speech is restricted.
 The dark-web version helps people collaborate securely and communicate freely, and it also helps minimize any form of opposition from those countries.

 Using the dark-web version of Facebook will help keep your online activities away from government spies and protect you from censorship.